British Rail Mark 2: Current

-Sales to other rail operators

-Northern Ireland Railways and Iarnród Éireann purchased various types from new, and a number of ex-BR vehicles have been sold for further use outside Great Britain and abroad.
-Electric Multiple Units based on the Mark 2 design were also exported to Taiwan.

 Northern Ireland

-In 1970 Northern Ireland Railways purchased new Mark 2Bs for the Enterprise train service between Belfast and Dublin.
+In 1970, NIR purchased new Mark 2Bs for the Enterprise train service between Belfast and Dublin.
 These were initially painted in an attractive maroon and blue livery and worked by maroon BREL-built Hunslet Bo-Bos of the NIR 101 Class.
 A pale grey livery with a blue stripe below the windows was introduced in the 1980s.
 This rake included No. 547, the only Mark 2B dining car.
 This carriage was restored in 2008 by the Railway Preservation Society of Ireland (RPSI).
 The Mark 2B carriages were replaced on the Enterprise service by new carriages built in France by De Dietrich Ferroviaire in 1996.

 NIR purchased eight British Rail Class 488 electric multiple unit coaches in 2001 that been converted from Mark 2F coaches for the Gatwick Express service from London Victoria to Gatwick Airport.
 They were renumbered 8941-8948, The worked with NIR Generator Van 8911.
 They were withdrawn on 19 January 2005, having been replaced by new C3K units.
 They were reintroduced in September 2006 to provide extra capacity on the Portadown to Belfast (Central) service, making one trip every morning, hauled by a Class 111 locomotive.
 An ex-Anglia MkIIf DBSO, No. 9712 (renumbered by NIR as 8918), was bought that year to work with the Gatwick stock, but overhaul and regauging took so long that by the time it arrived in Northern Ireland in 2009, the Gatwicks had been withdrawn.
 Their final passenger run was on 18 June 2009.

 The RPSI also acquired some Mark 2s for use in its steam hauled train in Northern Ireland in the early 2000s.
 These are normally based at the RPSI's Whitehead depot, as well as being steam hauled they are also occasionally hired out for diesel hauled railtours.
 They also have some ex-NIR and ex-CIE Mark 2 stock, some of which formerly operated on the Dublin to Belfast Enterprise service.

 The RPSI bought the eight withdrawn Gatwick Express Mark 2 coaches and generator van from NIR, which are currently (2017) in store at Dundalk and Whitehead.
 They will be used to augment and to replace some of the RPSI's current Mark 2 fleet that work out of Whitehead.
 The DBSO entered preservation at the Downpatrick and County Down Railway on 27 September 2014, having never carried a passenger in NIR service or having left York Road depot by rail.